13w13/Hate-speech-detection-Engine/readme.md

 ~2 weeks development

-The Tweet Analyser is only working for presentation made on 04.03.21 due to free limitation on dyno type of Heroku.
+The Tweet Analyser is only working for presentation made on 04.03.21 due to the free limitation on dyno type of Heroku.

-It is possible to activate it on demand.
+It is possible to **activate it** on demand.

 Check the demo [here](https://twitter-toxic-detector.herokuapp.com/).